Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 8. Processing and Harvesting (For Meat Chickens)

 When growing chickens for meat, they need to be processed when they are 2-3 months old.
-Each state has its rules about how the processing should be done.
+Each state has its own rules about how the processing should be done.

 9. Marketing and Selling Pastured Chicken Products